Determining Community Contributions to a Separate Property Business

 Keeping a separate business as separate property can be challenging.
 Drafting an iron-clad premarital agreement that clearly outlines who gets what, ownership, etc… will save you time and money down the road, should you decide to file for divorce in California.

-For more information on determining community contributions, or to discuss drafting a prenup, contact the expert Los Angeles family lawyers at Walzer Melcher LLP today.
+For more information on determining community contributions, or to discuss drafting a prenup, contact the expert Los Angeles top family law attorneys at Walzer Melcher LLP today.